christopher-adolphe/learning-react/README.md

-# learning-react
+# Mastering React
-Learn to build React apps like a pro.
+Understand React inside out and learn to build React apps like a pro.

 ## Purpose
 To master all the essential skills I need to build professional quality apps with React such as: